 Essential Concussion Care for Long-Term Recovery

-Experts in our Comprehensive Concussion Program care for children, adolescents and young adults who have persisting symptoms after a concussion, providing medication management, strategies for alleviating pain and stress and more as they recover.
+Experts in our interdisciplinary Comprehensive Concussion Program care for children, adolescents and young adults who have persisting symptoms after a concussion, providing an array of treatment services including medication management, strategies for alleviating pain and stress, school supports and more as they recover.

-The SCORE program is one of the only programs in the greater Washington, D.C., area that specializes in the evaluation and management of concussions in children.
-In addition to its primary focus with youth, the SCORE program also services college and professional teams including the Baltimore Ravens, Washington Capitals and D.C.
-United.
+The SCORE program was the first concussion program in the greater D.C., Maryland and Virginia region specializing in the evaluation and management of concussions in children and adolescents.
+In addition to its primary focus with youth, the SCORE program also services college and professional sports teams including the NFL's Baltimore Ravens, NHL's Washington Capitals and Major League Rugby's DC Old Glory.

 Our program has four goals:

 - Provide the highest level of service to children, adolescents and young adults with concussions/mild TBI

 - Increase research-based knowledge, skills and instrumentation used in evaluation and treatment of concussions/mild TBI

 - Develop the next generation of highly qualified professionals to treat children and adolescents with concussions/mild TBI

 - Improve the general knowledge and skill of persons in the medical, educational and athletic community regarding the specific treatment/needs of individuals with concussions/mild TBI